theDeepanshuMourya/Data-Science-Portfolio/README.md

 	- [Titanic Dataset - Exploratory Analysis](/Titanic%20Analysis): Exploratory Analysis of the passengers onboard RMS Titanic using Pandas and Seaborn visualisations.

-Tools: Pandas, Folium and Matplotlib
+Tools: Pandas, Seaborn and Matplotlib